meom-group/eophis/docs/source/tutorial.rst

     :align: center

-There is somethong wrong here: the evolution of ``U`` has deteriorated.
+There is something wrong here: the evolution of ``U`` has deteriorated.
 This is because ``U`` and ``X`` fields are distributed among Eophis processes, and edge effects appear when computing the gradient near internal boundaries.
 The five subdomains can indeed be distinguished in the color map.

 This problem could be overcome if Eophis processes had access to the values of neighboring subdomains grid cells .
 By default, ``numpy.gradient()`` in ``models_tuto.py`` uses first-order finite differences at the edges.
 In this case, just one extra cell would be sufficient.